Pommers/IMBH/data/Fields HLGalaxies_filtered_wReBmag.csv.md

-# HL data extract
+## Fields in HLGalaxies_filtered_wReBmag.csv
-## File source
+### File source

-## Field description
+### Field description
-The fields in the HL Data Extract are as follows:
+The columns in the HLGalaxies_filtered_wReBmag.csv file include all those in the HLGalaxies_filtered.csv with augmented SDSS data.
+The total fields with descriptions are as follows:

 | Field              | Units           | Description                                               | Source |
 |--------------------|-----------------|-----------------------------------------------------------|--------|